sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-reactive-app/README.md

-# Building Spring Reactive Applications
+# Building Spring WebFlux Application
 I enjoy using [Spring WebFlux](https://docs.spring.io/spring-framework/reference/web/webflux.html) for building web applications.
 I like learning new ways of programming and sometimes that can come with frustrations too.
 The good thing is that there is [StackOverFlow](https://stackoverflow.com/) to ask  or research similar questions.
 I would say that Spring WebFlux improves a lot on the existing Servlet based way of building webapps because it provides asynchronous and message based programming to provide higher throughput of request/response.

 ## Demo `Person` Project